CoNarrative/glujs-guide-built/view-binding.md

 This will make the `cls` change from 'button-arriving-true' to 'button-arriving-false' dynamically (and the GluJS component adapter will set the css class accordingly).

 The preferred option is to make the formula explicit in the view model, but this on occasion makes more sense (when there are many of them or when writing a transformer).
-And of course when the strings are meant to be read, the preferred option is to use the localization facility instead so no text is hard-coded and unlocalizable.
+And of course when the strings are meant to be read, the preferred option is to use the localization facility instead so no text is hard-coded and non-localizable.

 ###Binding commands